Grounded Relational Inference: Domain Knowledge Driven Explainable Autonomous Driving: Discussion and Limitation

 \subsection{Limitation of the Learning Algorithm}

-In our experiments, GRI always has higher reconstruction error than NRI, especially on the synthetic dataset.
+In our experiments, GRI always has higher reconstruction errors than NRI, especially on the synthetic dataset.
 One of the reasons is that reconstruction error is not directly optimized under the AIRL formulation.
 The objective function of NRI consists of a reconstruction loss, which essentially minimizes the Euclidean distance between the reconstructed trajectory and the ground-truth one.
 In other words, it directly minimizes the RMSE metrics used in our evaluation.
-In contrast, GRI adopts the objective function of AIRL, which also minimizes a distance between the trajectory pair.
+In contrast, GRI adopts the objective function of AIRL, which also minimizes the distance between the trajectory pair.
 However, the distance is defined by the learned discriminator and is not necessarily equivalent to the Euclidean distance.
-In Appx. \ref{app:airl_ablation}, we study two AIRL baseline models on the synthetic dataset.
+In Appx.~\ref{app:airl_ablation}, we study two AIRL baseline models on the synthetic dataset.
 The results suggest that none of these AIRL-based approaches achieve the same reconstruction performance as NRI.

 Another reason is that the current learning algorithm is not quite stable, because of the adversarial training scheme we introduce when incorporating AIRL into the original NRI model.
-In typical AIRL settings, we may mitigate this problem by warmstarting the training with a policy network pretrained through imitation learning or behavior cloning \cite{finn2016guided, yu2019meta}.
-However, since we aim to learn a semantic latent space, warmstarting the training with a model with unsupervised latent space is not helpful.
+In typical AIRL settings, we may mitigate this problem by warm-starting the training with a policy network pre-trained through imitation learning or behavior cloning~\cite{finn2016guided, yu2019meta}.
+However, since we aim to learn a semantic latent space, warm-starting the training with a model with unsupervised latent space is not helpful.
 Alternatively, we may initialize the policy decoder with the supervised one.
 One issue is that it will change our current setting where human labels are not required.
 We will investigate this new setting in our future work, and develop a more stable training scheme to further optimize the performance of GRI.
-A stable training scheme is also a prerequisite before applying GRI to more sophisticated real-world scenarios.